aqifhamid786/DataMerge/README.md

 ### CrossJoin
 Cross join is a naive merging method.
 It picks up a row of the left relation and compares it against all of the records of the right relation, unless it finds a match.
 The process continues unless all of the rows of the left relation are processed.
 ### HashedNGram
 In this strategy, we first build a hash table of the _model_ column of the left relation (Table#1).
-Next, we probe it with the n-grams of the _model_ and _description_ column to find the matches.
+Next, we probe it with the n-grams of the _model_ and _description_ columns of the right relation to find the matches.

 ## Performance Comparison
 - No. of Left Records:   3880